Hawley campaign paid attorneys to screen Mizzou emails for public release

 Republican Senate hopeful Josh Hawley paid lawyers tens of thousands of dollars from his campaign funds to review emails and other documents from his time as a University of Missouri law professor before those records could be released under the state's Sunshine Law, according to documents obtained by The Star through an open records request.

 A Mizzou spokesman described Hawley's use of outside attorneys to review the emails as "very rare."
-Officials at the university could not remember a time in recent history where this had been done before.
+Officials at the university could not remember a time in recent history when this had been done before.

 Experts said Hawley's use of campaign funds was legal.
 Democratic groups that filed the records requests for documents said it was hypocritical of Hawley, who has cast himself as a proponent of Missouri's Sunshine Law as attorney general and during his Senate campaign to unseat Sen. Claire McCaskill, D-Mo.